exasol/row-level-security/doc/system_requirements.md

 #### Tables With Group Restrictions
 `req~tables-with-group-restrictions~1`

-Data Owners can define a single group for each row in the table that has access.
+Data Owners can define a single group for each row in the table, so that this group is allowed to read the row.

 Rationale: